 - Achieve independent pursuits in computing as innovators and entrepreneurs.

-B.S.
-Computer Science Student Outcomes
+B.S. in Computer Science Student Outcomes

 Graduates of the program will have an ability to: